<img alt="" src="https://secure.rate8deny.com/219258.png" style="display:none;">

 The Bull as a Symbol

 The Bull symbol is related to solar energies, highlighting determination, strength, and virility.
 Bull symbols have been depicted since prehistoric times.
 They can be found in art, literature, and astrology.
+Which of these phrases uses symbolism?
+Bulls play a fascinating role in culture and symbolism.
+The term "bull jiving" often refers to a playful form of deception.
+In literature, analyzing which phrases use symbolism can reveal deeper meanings.
+Bad omens symbolize impending misfortune.

 The Art of the Bull